rom42pla/ntvit/README.md

 # NT-ViT: Neural Transcoding Vision Transformers for EEG-to-fMRI Synthesis

-This is a PyTorch implementation of NT-ViT proposed by our paper "Neural Transcoding Vision Transformers for EEG-to-fMRI Synthesis".
+This is a PyTorch implementation of NT-ViT proposed in our paper "Neural Transcoding Vision Transformers for EEG-to-fMRI Synthesis".

 ## Environment setup
 - Install [Anaconda](https://www.anaconda.com/download)